pocscz06/type-casters/.github/CONTRIBUTING.md

 - Preferably, the other person should be the one merging the PR
 - Squash and merge whenever possible.
 This keeps our main branch clean and traceable

+Keep in mind that while squashing and merging is definitely preferable for keeping the main branch clean, it shows as one singular commit to main.
+The branch you are merging from will still show each individual commit, unsquashed.
+This means GitHub will recognize that branch as being ahead of main by `x` amount of commits, and behind by `y` squashed commit(s).

+We have a few options to remedy this:

+- Ignore it, and keep the branch for future work.
+  - This is ugly, but it "works".
+  - There is still a fairly big issue with this, though.
+Eventually, that branch will be working on an "outdated" version of the project.
+Future PRs could then result in merge conflicts.
+- Delete branches after they have been merged.
+  - This is preferable.
+In fact, we can even configure this to occur automatically on GitHub.
+If you had more work you intended to do on that branch, that's fine.
+Once the PR has been merged, you can just create a new branch, perhaps even with the same name, and it'll be up-to-date with the new change(s) you just added.

 ### Issue Reporting

 #### Bug Reporting